metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-transfer-spl-tokens-on-solana.md

 ## Key Accounts

-When transfering SPL Tokens on Solana we need to work out both the senders and recieves SPL Token Account addresses for the token we are trying to send.
+When transferring SPL Tokens on Solana we need to work out both the senders and recieves SPL Token Account addresses for the token we are trying to send.

 Token Account addresses are unique between coins and wallets so we need to use a helper function to determine what each account address is for the both the sender and the reciever.